Patrick Nix: Central High School

 In 2020, Patrick Nix became the head coach at Central High School in Phenix City, Alabama.
-Through his first five seasons, Nix has a 54–12 record overall.
-Nix has taken Central to the state state playoffs all five seasons, three state title game appearances, including a state championship in 2023.
-His teams have won the region three times.
+During his six seasons, Nix compiled a 65–14 record overall, leading the Red Devils to the state playoffs in each season.
+His teams won four region titles and three state title game appearances, including a state championship in 2023.

 Personal life

 Nix is the son of Conrad Nix and Patsy Nix.
 Conrad is a retired high school football coach with almost 300 wins and two state championships.
 He retired in 2009 from Northside High School in Warner Robins, Georgia.
 Nix is married to the former Krista Chapman, and the couple has four children.
 Nix's eldest son Bo was selected by the Denver Broncos 12th overall in the 2024 NFL draft.
-His youngest son, Caleb, plays quarterback at Clemson while an adopted son, Tez Johnson, plays wide receiver for the Tampa Bay Buccaneers.
+His youngest son, Caleb, plays safety at Jacksonville State while an adopted son, Tez Johnson, plays wide receiver for the Tampa Bay Buccaneers.